VMBlakelock/studiofettle-mind-body-studio/README.md

 In the future it is hoped the Studiofettle website -
 - can link to the inhouse services brands websites or social media pages directly.
 - will house more professional images.
-- wil have an additional page presenting inspiring "success stories" from clients.
+- will have an additional page presenting inspiring "success stories" from clients.
+- house a gallery.
-- A Studiofettle Blog
+- a Studiofettle Blog.

 ## Technologies Used